MackoDS/Scripts/README.md

 - auto_hardspaces.py: automatically replaces spaces (also strange b'\xc3\xa2\xe2\x82\xac\xc5\xbb' Microsoft Teams space) after vowels to html spaces. useful in polish language and maybe some other languages, when You want to put some text into html.

-- word_char_count: useful to check whether some html text or description is in accordance with SEO recommendations.
+- word_char_count.py: useful to check whether some html text or description is in accordance with SEO recommendations.